CMACH508/cs230/README.md

 * model dir contains a Caffe model
 * test_img dir contains 10 test images

 We provide you with a trained Caffe model for recognizing handwritten numbers.
-You are required to transfer the Caffe model to the Huawei Shengteng AI platform, and test the model on the 10 test images we provide.
+You are required to transfer the Caffe model to the Huawei Shengteng AI platform for inference, and correctly predict the labels of the provided 10 test images.

+---
 ### note
--
 You can refer to four examples on Shengteng AI platform for inference.
 Here are some suggestions for you.